yoyow-org/yoyow-node-sdk/middleware/README-EN.md

 The result returned is same as `Create platform`.

-> Note: leave `platform name`, `url for platform` and `extra information` to `null` will not change the corresponding value， that's to say in the previous example，the `url for platform` and `extra information` won't be changed.
+> Note: leave `platform name`, `url for platform` or `extra information` to `null` will not change the corresponding value， that's to say, as in the previous example，the `url for platform` and `extra information` won't be changed.

 #### 3. Customize configuration of middleware